philipp-baumann/spc-barcoding/README.md

 # Details

-There is many available barcode symbologies available.
+There are many barcode symbologies available.
 A symbology represents both encoding of characters, quiet zone, start and stop markers, as well as a check symbol (weighted sum of all symbols).
 Here we chose the following symbologies:

   - 1D barcode: Code 128
   - 2D barcode: QR